diffix/diffix.github.io/_pages/syndiffix.md

 SynDiffix is ideal for releasing accurate data statistics while strongly protecting anonymity.
 It is far easier to use than K-anonymity and Differential Privacy, and far more accurate than other synthetic data methods for descriptive analytics.

-SynDiffix can also be used for Machine Learning use case (building models, extending datasets, etc.).
+SynDiffix can also be used for Machine Learning use cases (building models, extending datasets, etc.).
 It's ML models are on a par with other synthetic data methods, but it is somewhat less easy to use for ML applications.

 ## Usage